RuntimeTerror10/page-pad/README.md

 # About Page-pad

-Page-Pad is a Chrome extension for creating notes while browsing the web.
+Page Pad is a Chrome extension for creating notes while browsing the web.
 Create notes instantly for individual webpages which are fully editable.
 <br />
 <img src="/img/page-pad-use.png"/>